 Our vision is to create spaces for childhood growth and a love of learning; where curiosity, confidence, creativity, collaboration and a can-do attitude is fostered from an early age; spaces where global citizens are made.
 Ultimately, we hope that with regular encounters with UNE Discovery initiatives we can enable children to do better at primary and secondary schools and to give the University a better prepared echelon of undergraduate in the future.
 Moreover, we hope to encourage leadership and innovation, acknowledging that without these traits no society can flourish.
 We recognise that it is through respectful relationships with individuals, organisations and communities that UNE Discovery can positively affect health, longevity and quality of a successful life.

-The Boilerhouse and Discovery Voyager will become an iconic part of a regional Australian childhood in northern NSW, and attract families in our local, regional and travelling communities to UNE campus, to engage with research, education and events across schools and departments.
+The Boilerhouse and Discovery Voyager program (which is already active) will become an iconic part of a regional Australian childhood in northern NSW, and attract families in our local, regional and travelling communities to UNE campus, to engage with research, education and events across schools and departments.

 The Boilerhouse Discovery Space, created from a repurposed part of UNE history, and helping children from birth and their families connect and learn through play.
 In these new spaces we will offer playful, research-led stimuli at critical early times in children’s lives, when their brain is at its most malleable and an environment of play can cultivate experiences that improve life trajectories and create connected global citizens.